Applying for an HMO Licence

 Landlords must have a valid licence for each HMO they own.

 You should complete the application and include the appropriate fee and any relevant documentation.
-We have a step-by-step video tutorial to help you with your application.
-We encourage you to watch these before completing the form.
+We have a step-by-step video tutorial to help you with your application and encourage you to watch these before completing the form.

 Apply and pay for your licence (link opens in new window).